cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 the business key fields.
 It might (but must not) contain multiple instances of content data fields.

 There are two flavours for relations in the source data.
-- **Business object relation**, is the obvious flavour, covering any relation between busniess objects or self relation of hierarchies
+- **Business object relation**, is the obvious flavour, covering any relation between businiess objects or self relation in hierarchies
-- **data delivery relation**, is the result when multiple objects are delivered in the same data row, but without any known business relation meaning
+- **data delivery relation**, expresses the circumstance that  multiple objects are delivered in the same data row, but without any known business relation meaning

 Data delivery relations might be misread as a lack of normalization in the source data.
 But as the